Ultimate Travel Guide to Mont Saint Michel: France’s Iconic Island Abbey

 • Must-Try Dish: While the omelets get a lot of spotlight, the crepes at Le Sirène maybe took top prize for us.
 There’s a huge selection of both savory and sweet crepes.
 They even have ones with ice cream and ones that they light on fire, yes, flaming crepes.

-• Other Delights: Mont Saint-Michel is known for its seafood, so indulge in a plate of fresh oysters, mussels, or the classic moules-frites (mussels and fries).
+• Other Delights: Mont Saint-Michel is known for its seafood, so be sure grab a plate of fresh oysters, mussels, or the classic moules-frites (mussels and fries).
 For dessert, try a traditional galette (savory buckwheat pancake) or a crêpe with cider, both staples of the Normandy region.

 Le Sirène Crepe